csc-training/elements-of-hpc/parallel-computing-concepts/parallel-sum.md

 Our parallel algorithm consist of four main steps: 1) distribute the data,
 2) compute local sums, 3) gather the partial results, and 4) compute the total sum.
-Steps 1 and 3 can be further broken down into sub-steps to better illustrate the MPI communication needed.
+Steps 1 and 3 can be further broken down into substeps to better illustrate the MPI communication needed.

 ~~~
 1. Scatter the data
-   1.1. receive operation for scatter
+   1.1.
+Receive the operation for scatter
-   1.2. send operation for scatter
+   1.2.
+Send the operation for scatter
-2. Compute partial sums in parallel
+2. Compute the partial sums in parallel
 3. Gather the partial sums
-   3.1. receive operation for gather
+   3.1.
+Receive the operation for gather
-   3.2. send operation for gather
+   3.2.
+Send the operation for gather
 4. Compute the total sum
 ~~~

-### Step 1.1: Receive operation for scatter
+### Step 1.1: Receive the operation for scatter

 ![](../../img/parallel-sum-1.1.png)

-### Step 1.2: Send operation for scatter
+### Step 1.2: Send the operation for scatter

 ![](../../img/parallel-sum-1.2.png)

-### Step 2: Compute partial sums in parallel
+### Step 2: Compute the partial sums in parallel

 ![](../../img/parallel-sum-2.png)

-### Step 3.1: Receive operation for gather
+### Step 3.1: Receive the operation for gather

 ![](../../img/parallel-sum-3.1.png)

-### Step 3.2: Send operation for gather
+### Step 3.2: Send the operation for gather

 ![](../../img/parallel-sum-3.2.png)